Why Turkish voters are suddenly turning away from Erdogan

 What were the voters’ motives why they now overwhelmingly voted for the opposition?

 Political observers blame Erdogan’s defeat primarily on high inflation, recently at more than 67 percent, and economic policy.
 The unwritten agreement between Erdogan and the Turkish people – loyalty in exchange for prosperity – no longer works.
 The economic situation is driving people in the middle and lower classes in particular into existential crises.
-In street surveys, more and more people reported that they had to go to bed hungry or start working again in their 70s because their pension was not enough to survive.
+In street surveys, more and more people reported that they had to go to bed hungry or start working once more in their 70s because their pension was not enough to survive.
 The promised reconstruction in the earthquake areas is still falling short of expectations.
 “The Turkish people have said ‘stop’ to the government,” analyzes political scientist Suat Özcelebi.
 Added to this is the extremely low voter turnout.
 This time, many deeply frustrated AKP supporters simply stayed at home.

 How did Erdogan react?

 He admitted defeat on election night – an unusual role for the politician who is used to success.
 “This is not the end for us, but a turning point,” he said, trying to explain the historic election defeat to some extent.
-However, he couldn’t hide the fact that his aura of invincibility has finally been broken.
+However, he mightn’t hide the fact that his aura of invincibility has finally been broken.

 What does the election victory mean for the opposition?

-The CHP’s historic success in local elections could be a harbinger for the coming presidential elections.
-A lot can still happen between now and then – the Turkish population will not vote on the president again until 2028 – but the largest opposition party has already shown that it can win elections despite the ruling party’s dominance.
+The CHP’s historic success in local elections might be a harbinger for the coming presidential elections.
+A lot can still happen between now and then – the Turkish population will not vote on the president once more until 2028 – but the largest opposition party has already shown that it can win elections despite the ruling party’s dominance.
 Erdogan’s AKP was able to draw on state resources and dominates media coverage.
 But the opposition managed to respond to people’s problems – across all ethnic and political boundaries.

 Author